What to know about the escalating conflict and Israel-Hamas cease-fire talks after 2 assassinations - WTOP News

 Israel uses targeted killings and the perception of overwhelming force in Gaza to communicate with the region’s other players — Iran among them — about the consequences of aggression against Israel.
 Now, Israel faces the threat of retaliation from multiple fronts.

-In this cycle, the rocket attack on Majdal Shams in the north begat the assassination of Shukur.
-And Haniyeh’s killing in Tehran came during Israel’s 10-month war against Hamas in Gaza, which has killed more than 39,000 Palestinians in the seaside enclave, according to Gaza Health Ministry numbers.
-Israel says the Gaza war is its response to the Oct.
+In this cycle, the rocket attack on Majdal Shams begat the assassination of Shukur and the killing of Haniyeh.
+Israel’s 10-month war against Hamas in Gaza has killed more than 39,000 Palestinians in the seaside enclave, according to Gaza Health Ministry numbers.
+Israel says the war is its response to the Oct.
 7 attack in which Hamas militants killed 1,200 Israelis and took 250 more hostage.
 Israel has vowed to kill Hamas’ leaders in response to Oct.
 7.

 Against that backdrop, Israel and Hezbollah in Lebanon have exchanged near-daily strikes.
-But they have previously kept the conflict at a deadly but relatively low level that has not escalated to full-scale war.
+But previously, they kept the conflict at a deadly but relatively low level that has not escalated to full-scale war.

 The assassinations of Shukur and Haniyeh could change those calculations.
 Iran has also threatened to respond after the attack on its territory.